Spanish Language, Liberal Arts & Business

 Located in the heart of the city, the Universidad Pompeu Fabra sits next to the beautiful Ciutadella Park and only blocks from the Barceloneta beach.
-The UPF offers a variety of courses including Cultural/Area Studies with international students in both English and Spanish, and Business courses with local students taught in English.
+The UPF offers a variety of courses including Cultural/Area Studies with international students in both English and Spanish, and Business courses during the Spring and Fall semesters.
 Most courses are held at the UPF’s primary campus, but several of the business courses will be held at the ESCI business campus which is only a 10-minute walk away.
 The Universidad Pompeu Fabra is fully accredited and recognized by the Spanish Ministry of Education, Culture, and Sport (Ministerio de Educación, Cultura, y Deporte).

 180 - 240 Contact Hours

 3.00 Minimum GPA*

 - Apply Now